The Love Journey of Lakshmi

 He looked at me.

-He wasn’t going to take a ‘no’ for an answer.
+I saw, he wasn’t going to take a ‘no’ for an answer.

-‘But it’s normal, that when you say ‘hi’, you stop and make a conversation’.
+“But it’s normal, that when you say ‘hi’, you stop and make a conversation”.

-‘I mean, after she left I saw this other girl’.
+“I mean, after she left I saw this other girl’.
+He named her by her name.

 He was still drinking coffee.

-‘So it’s normal that she stopped and talked with you’.
+“So, it’s normal that she stopped and talked with you”.

-He was still mumbling a bit.
+He was mumbling a bit.

 His eyes were facing the ground.